Gainesville State School: History

+Education

+The school program is Lone Star High School North.

 Athletics

 The school has an American football sports team, the Tornadoes, which accepts low-risk juvenile delinquents.
 The team uses old equipment.
 Of the players, many had convictions for assault, drugs, and robbery.
 Some team members had families who had disowned them.

 In 1997 Gainesville's main rival was Giddings State School.
 In one game about half of the members of the community of the Faith Christian School in Grapevine, Texas were placed on the Gainesville side to cheer for Gainesville.
 Kris Hogan, the head coach of Faith, had created the idea.

 Artwork

 The facility includes the Gainesville State School Fine Arts Academy.
 In 1999 the state school received a two year, $198,000 grant from the Office of Juvenile Justice and Delinquency Prevention of the United States Department of Justice so the juvenile detention center could provide art instruction to state school students.

 Gainesville State School students Orlando Contreras and Felipe O'Campo, under the supervision of professional artist Tina Blytas, created a multicultural mural posted within the state school facility.
 The mural depicts the Statue of Liberty, an Aztec calendar, a leopard symbolizing Africa, and chained hands breaking free that represent the emancipation of slaves.
 The people depicted in the mural include Bessie Coleman, John F. Kennedy, Martin Luther King Jr., Selena, and Emiliano Zapata.
 The bottom of the mural depicts the six flags over Texas.

 In addition Gainesville students, under the direction of Judy Peele, the fine arts coordinator, created a Hispanic Culture Mural to depict Hispanic culture in the past and present.
 The mural includes an Aztec warrior in ceremonial headdress, Emiliano Zapata, and "El Castillo," a temple representing the architecture of the Aztecs.